-- Barbell bench press works on more muscles than floor press.
+- The barbell bench press works on more muscles than the floor press.

-- It grow more strength and mass than floor press.
+- It grows more strength and mass than floor press.

 However, the floor press will fit:

-- When you don’t have access to the gym equipment like bench, barbell, and weight plate.
+- When you don’t have access to gym equipment like a bench, barbell, and weight plate.

-- If you have one side weaker than the other, then you can do the dumbbell press to concentrate more on the weaker side.
-For example, doing the single-arm floor press help you fix this problem.
+- If you have one side weaker than the other, you can do the dumbbell press to concentrate more on the weaker side.
+For example, doing the single-arm floor press helps you fix this problem.

-- If you had any past shoulder issue then floor press would be a good option because it put less stress on the shoulder muscles.
+- If you had any past shoulder issues, then a floor press would be a good option because it put less stress on the shoulder muscles.